up42/up42-py/docs/reference/project-reference.md

 ### max_concurrent_jobs

-The `max_concurrent_jobs` attribute returns the maximum number of jobs that can be running simultaneously.
+The `max_concurrent_jobs` attribute returns the maximum number of jobs that can run simultaneously.

 The returned format is `int`.